-A traveler to Russia finds that attempting the language, however haltingly, opens doors and prompts smiles with awe, "You mean you're going to learn a whole new alphabet!"
-The Cyrilic alphabet, for all its idiosyncrasies, like the capital letter T that becomes a small m in script, turned out to be conquerable.
-My classmates and lgot akick out of standing at the blackboard writing words embellished with hooks and loops and dots.
-But my middleaged brain gave up when it came to the grammar, with its three genders and six cases for nowns and adjectives, its confusing verbs of motion and its different verb forms for completed and uncompleted actions.
+A traveler to Russia finds that attempting the language, however haltingly, opens doors and prompts smiles blackboard withing words embellished with hooks and dops and dots.
+But my middle aged brain gave up when it came to the grammar, with its three genders and six cases for nouns and adjectives, its confusing verbs of motion and its different verb forms for completed and uncompleted actions.